Texas Water Policy Primer

 The SWP defines water supply as the amount of physically and legally available water during a record drought.
 Texas’ existing water supply is projected to decrease by 18% by 2070, primarily due to aquifer depletion and minor losses in reservoir yield from sedimentation (the deposition of rocks and other materials in bodies of water).

-Simultaneously, water demand is expected to rise by 9% by 2070, driven mainly by population growth.
+Simultaneously, water demand is expected to rise by 9% by 2070, driven mainly by population growth concentrated around the state’s major metropolitan areas, especially Austin, Dallas-Fort Worth, Houston, San Antonio, and the Rio Grande Valley.
 Concurrently, municipal water use is projected to increase by 63%, surpassing irrigation demand as the largest water use sector.
 Irrigation demand is expected to decrease by 20% over the planning period.
 Livestock water demand is anticipated to grow by 15%.
 Demand for manufacturing and steam-electric power generation is expected to remain stable.
 Water demand for mining, including oil and gas operations, is projected to rise until 2030 and decrease by about 30% by 2070.

 Aging and Deteriorating Water Infrastructure